13 takeaways from the Happeo Summit 2019

 Key takeaway: Happy people make happy business.
 This is why Happeo continually dedicates itself to a happier workplace.
 Not just for the fluff of it, but because good workplaces outperform bad workplaces.

-Both days saw presentations from Google, emphasizing Happeo’s strong link to the internet giant’s G Suite ecosystem.
+Both days saw presentations from Google, emphasizing Happeo’s strong link to the internet giant’s Google Workspace ecosystem.
 Dick Dijkstra, Technology Partner Growth Lead showed partners Google’s vision for continued cooperation with resellers.
-On the customer summit, Jasper Maters - Google’s G Suite Northern Europe Lead - took the stage.
-He showed how Google is reimagining the way G Suite works with businesses through its recent Artificial Intelligence developments.
+On the customer summit, Jasper Maters - Google’s Workspace Northern Europe Lead - took the stage.
+He showed how Google is reimagining the way Google Workspace (formerly known as G Suite) works with businesses through its recent Artificial Intelligence developments.

-Key takeaways: On the business side, Google is trying to expand it’s partner-driven sales network and wants to empower G Suite resellers more.
+Key takeaways: On the business side, Google is trying to expand it’s partner-driven sales network and wants to empower Google Workspace resellers more.
 On the product side, Google is further expanding its Artificial Intelligence layers, specifically on voice commands.

 Yours truly, Jonathan Davies, spoke about developments in the field of Internal Communications at the partner summit, whilst Mike Klein, principal at Changing the Terms, talked about the same, with a specific focus on the results from his research series on “The Past and Present of Internal Communications”.
 Davies highlighted Happeo’s in-house research on quantifying employee engagement.